mountainMath/doodles/content/posts/2019-04-15-vsb-x-boundary.markdown

 This helps identify which schools see the heaviest east-west traffic, and which schools see the reverse.
 The schools are ordered from east-most to west-most.
 The east-most schools can only attract cross-boundary traffic from the west, so their mean westward travel distance has to be negative.
 It's remarkable how quickly schools located fairly east start to attract a net influx of westbound traffic.

 One caveat here is that we don't know the locations of the students within each catchment, but compute this based on the assumption that students are located at their catchment schools.
 However we should expect this to roughly average out in most cases.

+## Next steps
+This post turned out a little more rambling than usual, mostly because it was written in small chunks over a period of several weeks.
+Big thanks to all the people helping when I tried to make sense of the data, as well as related discussions in this [long twitter thread](https://twitter.com/VanDPAC/status/1107099214402613249).
+And sincere apologies to everyone that got tagged into this for having to endure it.

+There are lot of related questions that one could go after, but this post is already too long.
+We might pick this up again and drill down into related questions.
+Also, we only looked at elementary schools, at some point it would be good re-run this for secondary schools.